MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Experiments Application and Results

 For data preparation, we allocated 730 days for training, 366 days for validation, and 181 days for testing, employing a sliding window strategy to capture temporal dependencies.
-Sequence lengths, prediction horizons, and hyperparameters were carefully aligned across all models to ensure a fair comparison.

-Fig.\ref{fig16} compares all tested models except SARIMAX, which was excluded due to severe distortion that would hinder observation of other predictions.
-Although SARIMAX shows a respectable fit in Fig.\ref{fig17}, it suffers from notable deviations at outlier points and abrupt changes, consistent with the inherent challenges that traditional methods face when modeling nonlinear structures.
-Fig.\ref{fig16} demonstrates MMformer's overall advantage in capturing intrinsic properties of MTS data.
-Fig.\ref{fig13} – Fig.\ref{fig20} demonstrate each model’s predictions on the test dataset.
+Sequence lengths = 150, prediction lengths = 30, and hyperparameters are carefully aligned across all models to ensure a fair comparison.
+Fig.\ref{fig6} demonstrates MMformer's overall advantage in capturing intrinsic properties of MTS data by the first feature sample of all baseline models.
+The visualization reveals that MMformer (orange line) most accurately tracks the true values (light blue line) throughout the prediction horizon, effectively capturing both gradual trends and sudden fluctuations.
+In contrast, other baseline models exhibit larger deviations from actual observations, particularly during periods of rapid change, highlighting MMformer's superior capability in modeling complex climate patterns.

-We visualized the predictions for seven features on five test samples with the lowest MSE to further examine the models' performance.
-MMformer, as shown in Fig.\ref{fig13}, can more closely track the ground truth, even in significant variability.
-This suggests MMformer's modeling structure and attention mechanisms more effectively capture global and local dependencies within the complex MTS.
+We visualized the predictions for seven features on five test samples with the lowest MSE to further examine the models' performance, as illustrated Figs.\ref{fig7}–\ref{fig11}.
+MMformer, as shown in Fig.\ref{fig7}, the prediction effect is significantly better than that of baseline models.
+It suggests MMformer's modeling structure and attention mechanisms more effectively capture global and local dependencies within the complex environmental MTS.

-In contrast, Fig.\ref{fig21} exhibits Transformer significant deviations from the truth, particularly in regions with abrupt fluctuations or sharp peaks.
-This suggests that the Transformer's self-attention may struggle to maintain accurate predictions during periods of high variability in MTS.
-Fig.\ref{fig20} demonstrates the challenges faced by the iTransformer model when dealing with rapid changes in the data, which illustrates how predictions become distorted under significant variability.
+In contrast, Fig.\ref{fig8} demonstrates the challenges faced by the iTransformer model when dealing with rapid changes in the data, which illustrates how predictions become distorted under significant variability.
 For example, in several subplots, sudden peaks in the truth are smoothed or delayed in the predictions.
-This suggests that embedding timestamps alone may be insufficient to maintain sequence integrity across diverse regions and may introduce higher sensitivity to noise or regional variability.
+It suggests that embedding timestamps alone may be insufficient to maintain sequence integrity across diverse regions and may introduce higher sensitivity to noise or regional variability.